ssilverm/mfo-static-website/pages/ai-art-contest.md

 <h1>Maker Faire Orlando 2022 AI Art Contest</h1>

 <p style="margin: 20px 30px 5px 30px">We are excited to see the work that has been happening in the AI Art community as new tools and techniques are being rapidly developed.
 We'd love to see what you are creating and how you use these tools, and to inspire the attendees of Maker Faire Orlando with your creations.
-To encourage this sharing of tools, techniques, and amazing art, we are hosting an AI Art Competition leading up to Maker Faire Orlando on November 5th & 6th.
+To encourage this sharing of tools, techniques, and amazing art, we are hosting an AI Art Contest leading up to Maker Faire Orlando on November 5th & 6th.
 We hope you will enter, and share your work with our community and have fun making art!</p>

 </div>
 <div class="col-xs-12 text-left padbottom">